Campsite Crags

 Powerful moves on painful and sometimes crunchy rock up a very impressive line.
 This and Working Face were part of a competition.
 You can get cams in here and there, but you'll probably just make the drag worse for yourself.

 Start on a rock ledge below a corner leading up to the bulges.
 Climb the corner, then pull right and weave through a series of ever-increasing bulges to a lower-off on the arete.
+(The original line continues to the upper anchor.)

 Long Long Ogawayama 5.11a*** 42m